 How Much Will it Cost Me?

-Before accepting an instruction from you to buy or sell an investment product, your registered investment advisor must tell you what you will have to pay.
 Make sure you understand how all fees and other charges work.
 See our Fees & Charges page for more information.

 Are There Better Alternatives?